mazeppa-dev/mazeppa/README.md

 ### How can I execute programs in Mazeppa?

-It is completely up to you.
-You can compile Mazeppa to machine code, write a high-level interpreter for it, compile it to bytecode for execution by a virtual machine -- anything you want.

-We are working on a default [Mazeppa-to-C translator] for easy setup.
+For debugging and other purposes, we provide a built-in interpreter that can execute Mazeppa programs.
+You can launch it by typing `mazeppa eval` (make sure that your `main` function does not accept parameters).
+We are also working on a [Mazeppa-to-C translator], which will enable compilation to zero-overhead machine code.

 [Mazeppa-to-C translator]: https://github.com/mazeppa-dev/mazeppa/issues/1